sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Verbatim with URL-sensitive line breaks
+Short desc    : Verbatim with URL-sensitive line breaks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The command \url is a form of verbatim command that allows
+Descript     : The command \url is a form of verbatim command that allows
              : linebreaks at certain characters or combinations of characters,
              : accepts reconfiguration, and can usually be used in the
              : argument to another command.
 (The \urldef command provides